Ntnelbaba/LearnAI-examples/04-summarization-agent/README.md

 # Web Article Summarization Agent 📝🔍

 This is an AI agent that uses a transformer model to automatically summarize web articles.
 It extracts content from any given URL and generates a concise summary using a pre-trained model.
+The agent intelligently splits long articles into semantic chunks for better summarization quality.

 ## ✨ Features

 - Extracts text content from web articles using BeautifulSoup
+- Intelligently splits text into semantic chunks using NLTK
-- Summarizes long articles by processing them in chunks
+- Processes long articles in chunks while maintaining context
 - Uses a lightweight pre-trained model (`distilbart-cnn-12-6`) for summarization
 - Simple command-line interface for easy interaction